jonathandean/magmaconf-2013-inter-app-api/README.md

 - Provide an abstraction layer for your own systems

-## Real-world Problem at Stitch Fix
+## Real-world Problems at Stitch Fix

-Two Rails applications that need to share functionality:
+Multiple (3 so far) Rails applications that need to share functionality.

+For example:

 - An admin application that charges customers a styling fee when their items are shipped
 - A customer-facing website that charges clients for the products they keep when they checkout

+Plus a _ton_ of basic shared functionality

 ### ...AND